-Venezuelan Good Manufacturing Practices regulations established the rules for manufacturing, storage, and transportation practices of foods for human consumption, published in the Official Gazette N° 36,081, dated July 11, 1996.
+Venezuelan Good Manufacturing Practices regulations established the rules for manufacturing, storage, and transportation practices of foods for human consumption, published in the Official Gazette in 1996 (N° 36,081).
 MINSALUD and the National Superintendence for the Protection of Socioeconomic Rights are the regulatory enforcement entities for these regulations.

-&lt;sup>2 Acronyms for Venezeluan authorities and institutions are herein provided by their Spanish names/titles.
+&lt;sup>2 Acronyms for Venezuelan authorities and institutions are herein provided by their Spanish names/titles.